nerdschoolbergen/solid/exercise-1/README.md

 :pencil2: To interact with the application, click on the terminal window in the `Run` window at the bottom of the screen.

 :pencil2: Stop the app by pressing the red square button at the top right of the screen or press <kbd>CTRL</kbd> + <kbd>F2</kbd> (Windows) or <kbd>⌘ Command</kbd> + <kbd>F2</kbd> (macOS).

-### 1.2.5 - :star: Optional - Unit tests

-:exclamation: If you are not comfortable writing unit tests, you can safely skip this part.

-:book: There are some initial unit tests in place: `FireSensorTest.java` and `SmokeSensorTest.java`.
-These are just dummy implementations to verify our starting template works out of the box as expected.

-:book: When you work on your code you should keep the tests green, and that obviously means you will need to change them as you go along.

-:book: Remember to change the test names (method names) so they reflect what the test is doing as you go along as well.

-:book: The tests are just placeholders.
-Write better ones as you go along and remove the placeholder ones.

 ## 1.3 - `FireSensor`